 Located at 560 Broadway is the fabulous Dean & Deluca gourmet food store.
 They have great take-out food and a stand-up eating area at the back.
 I bought some brown rice sushi, fresh fruit, and a can of soda and stood at the back while eating it.

-The mere existence of these high-end boutiques not only compromises the integrity of this neighbourhood, but has driven real estate prices sky-high.
-What happened to hip, bohemian, edgy Soho?
-It has turned all sanitized.
-These bland, corporatized stores for the rich have, in my opinion, completely ruined the essence and social fabric of this community.
+These bland, high-end stores have, in my opinion, completely ruined the essence and social fabric of this community.
 For some unknown reason I thought of Patti Smith and wondered what she would think (maybe she shops at these boutiques…who knows?)
-I have read her marvelous memoir ‘Just Kids’ which is a salute to Manhattan when she and Mapplethorpe lived in Chelsea during the late 60s and 70s.
-(It’s true that during this era some of those districts were full of tenements and rats, but at least Smith didn’t glamorize.)
+I had just finished reading her marvelous memoir ‘Just Kids’ which is a salute to Manhattan when she and Mapplethorpe lived in Chelsea during the late 60s and early to mid-70s.
+(OK, it’s true that during that era some of those districts were full of tenements and rats, but at least Smith didn’t glamorize.)

 Speaking of former rock stars, I had the address of David Bowie.
 Out of curiosity, I made my way over to 285 Lafayette Street which was his residence.
 Here’s the building here.
 I’m still affected by his death in January of this year.
 I hope he’s looking down at us and laughing.